Mato Grosso Campaign: Paraguayan offensive

 Paraguay took the initiative during the first phase of the war: invading Mato Grosso in the north on 14 December 1864, Rio Grande do Sul in the south in early 1865, and the Argentine province of Corrientes.

-Two separate Paraguayan forces invaded Mato Grosso simultaneously.
+Two separate Paraguayan columns invaded Mato Grosso simultaneously.
 An expedition of 3,248 troops, commanded by Colonel Vicente Barrios, was transported by a naval squadron under the command of Frigate Captain Pedro Ignacio Meza, up the Paraguay River to the town of Concepción.
-They attacked the Novo de Coimbra fort on December 27.
+They attacked the New Coimbra Fort on 27 December.
 The Brazilian garrison of 154 men resisted for three days, under the command of Lieutenant Colonel Hermenegildo Portocarrero (later Baron of Forte Coimbra).
 When their munitions were exhausted, the defenders abandoned the fort and withdrew up the river towards Corumbá on board the gunboat Anhambaí.

-After occupying the fort, the Paraguayans advanced north, taking the cities of Albuquerque, Tage, and Corumbá in January 1865.
+After occupying the fort, the Paraguayans advanced north, taking the city of Corumbá in January 1865.
 Barrios then sent a detachment to attack the military frontier post of Dourados.
 This detachment, led by Major Martín Urbieta, encountered tough resistance on 29 December 1864 from Lieutenant Antônio João Ribeiro and his 16 men, who were all eventually killed.
 The Paraguayans continued to Nioaque and Miranda, defeating the troops of Colonel José Dias da Silva.
 Coxim was taken in April 1865.
 The second Paraguayan column, formed from some of the 4,650 men led by Colonel Francisco Isidoro Resquín at Concepcion, penetrated into Mato Grosso with 1,500 troops.

-Despite these victories, the Paraguayan forces did not continue to Cuiabá, the capital of the province, where Augusto Leverger had fortified the camp of Melgaço to protect Cuiabá.
+Despite these victories, the Paraguayan forces did not continue to Cuiabá, the capital of the province, where Augusto Leverger had fortified the camp of Melgaço to protect it (he would later be granted the title of Baron of Melgaço for this).
 Their main objective was the capture of the gold and diamond mines, disrupting the flow into Brazil until 1869.